Friday, April 28

 This is one of the oldest and BIGGEST Fiesta events, and it used to be one of the hottest, too, but organizers changed it to a morning start time a few years ago, and that really has helped parade-goers beat the heat!

-The parade route also has changed for 2022.
-If you've gone to the same spot every year, be sure to check out the new map...
+The parade route will be the same as 2022, which is different from what you might remember from years prior to that.
+If you've gone to the same spot every year, be sure to check out the map...
 You may be surprised to find out you aren't anywhere near this year's parade route!

 You can get your tickets at the Fiesta Store on Broadway, arrive early and make sure to bring your sunscreen.